paolo-projects/jorun/README.md

 | environment _(object)_        | env variables to be passed to the docker container                                          |
 | working_directory _(string)_  | a working directory for the docker command to be run from                                   |
 | stop_at_exit _(boolean)_      | will stop the container when the task is closed                                             |

+### <a name="color_palettes"></a> Available color palettes

+- darcula (default)
+- monokai
+- kimbie-dark
+- solarized-dark
+- hacker

+We're sorry to announce here that we're against light themes.
+If you really